joelhoelting/ny-freegan-forum/README.md

 ### Contributing

 All contributions to the project are welcome.
-Please send pull-requests to the upstream repository: [https://github.com/joelbitar1986/ny-freegan-forum](https://github.com/joelbitar1986/ny-freegan-forum)
+Please send pull-requests to the upstream repository.
+If you make some useful contributions I will grant you ssh access to the main repository.
+My bigger goal is to create more cities and branch out from NYC.
+So if you'd like to build some more models and tables for the database, please feel free to go for it. [https://github.com/joelbitar1986/ny-freegan-forum](https://github.com/joelbitar1986/ny-freegan-forum)

 ## License